 For Example: Branded clothing that people are wearing as a natural part of their everyday wardrobe, cars that appear in the shot, products that people use, images that people are watching on TV that are incidental to the shot.

 Documented proof indicating permission to use such materials must accompany your entry.
-This means copies of all letters of permission.
-Documentation and permission documents must be emailed to firstname.lastname@example.org when you submit your film.
+This means copies of all letters of permission and/or music licenses.

 If using copyright cleared music, original music, or “buy out library music”, please include a description of this on the entry form.